-The applicant has proffered the following (update since the 10/20/25 meeting marked with ):
+The applicant has proffered the following (update since the 10/20/25 meeting marked with \):

 1. The property shall be developed at a maximum density of 2.5 single family detached residential units per acre.
 2. Any residential subdivision development on the subject parcel shall include the construction of a public road connection from Tax Parcel 557-A-22 to Rogers Drive SW to facilitate interparcel connectivity for residential and emergency service vehicles.
 3. Any road improvements warranted that are directly attributable to the proposed project based on final engineered site plans will be the owner's responsibility, unless otherwise directed by the Town of Christiansburg Engineering Department.
-4. No more than fifty-three (53) R-1 single family detached residential units shall be constructed on the subject parcel within three years of the requested R-1 rezoning approval.
+4. The existing vegetated area located adjacent to the Walnut Grove subdivision shall be preserved above the existing grade elevation of 2190' as determined by a topographic survey.
+5. No more than fifty-three (53) R-1 single family detached residential units shall be constructed on the subject parcel within three years of the requested R-1 rezoning approval.
 An updated traffic impact analysis will be provided by a Virginia licensed Professional Engineer and submitted to the Town of Christiansburg Engineering Department after a certificate of occupancy is issued on the 53rd unit and prior to the issuance of any additional building permits for the remaining R-1 single family detached residential units.
-Should new road improvements, not previously identified, be warranted based on the new analysis, the owner shall be responsible for providing those improvements prior to receiving any additional certificates of occupancy permits for the remaining R-1 single family lots.
+Should new road improvements, not previously identified, be warranted based on the new analysis, the owner shall be responsible for providing those improvements prior to receiving any additional certificates of occupancy permits for the remaining R-1 single family lots.\